 Relay For Life is a fun and moving experience that raises vital funds for cancer research, prevention and support services.
 For more information, please visit Relay For Life.

-Josh and his team, the Kooyong Colts, have so far raised over $116,000 for the Cancer Council of Victoria since our team first participated in the Hawthorn (Boroondara) Relay for Life in 2012.
+Josh's team, the Kooyong Colts, has raised over $120,000 for the Cancer Council of Victoria since our team first participated in the Hawthorn (Boroondara) Relay for Life in 2012.